Barheru/Space-Station-14-Paperwork/README.md

 The folder for generic Space Station 14 documents is NanoTrasen; this paperwork will include NanoTrasen branding.

 The ``# text label`` at the top of each form is a document label, and will automatically label the document when printing from the fax machine.
 Remove this label if you are copy and pasting.

+If you find a problem with formatting in a form, or I forgot to close a parenthese, or whatever, please let me know in issues and I will in fact fix it.